gusvega-dev/tf-plan-apply-gcp/README.md

 - Your Terraform configuration exists in the specified directory.

 ### Debugging Secrets
-If Terraform is failing due to missing secrets:
+If Terraform fails due to missing secrets:
-1. Check if the secret is missing in GitHub Actions.
+1. Check if the secret exists in GitHub Secrets.
 2. Print secret values before running Terraform:
    ```yaml
    - name: Debug Secrets